Unifying reciprocal and real space atomic dynamics in dilute gases

-\textit{Acknowledgement.} JM acknowledges the startup support from the University of Florida and is grateful for discussions with Drs.
-Lucas Lindsay and Xun Li and Prof. Philip Allen.
+\textit{Acknowledgement-} JM acknowledges the startup support from the University of Florida and is grateful for discussions with Drs.
+Lucas Lindsay and Xun Li and Profs.
+Takeshi Egami, Philip Allen, and Simon Thébaud.
 This work used the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296 (Allocation MAT240051).

-\textit{Data Availability.} All data supporting the findings of this study are available within the article.
+\textit{Data Availability-} All data supporting the findings of this study are available within the article.